Amity University-Noida B.Tech Admissions 2026

 Among top 100 Universities Globally in the Times Higher Education (THE) Interdisciplinary Science Rankings 2026

-What is the Easiest Shift of JEE Mains 2026?- In this article, we will inform you about the JEE Mains 2026 easiest shift.
-A lot of students are looking for which shift will be easier since it will affect the cutoff.
-The challenge level can be different for each shift of JEE Main 2026.
-It mainly depend on the JEE question paper.
-Some shifts will have questions that may be more direct and concept-based, and some will not.
-So far, all the JEE Main shifts have been moderate to tough.
-It is expected that Jan 23 or 24 exam may have the easiest shift of JEE Main 2026.
+What is the Easiest Shift of JEE Mains 2026?- In this article, we have informed you about the JEE Mains 2026 easiest shift.
+A lot of students are looking for which shift is easier since it affect the cutoff.
+The challenge level was different for each shift of JEE Main 2026.
+Some shifts had questions that were more direct and concept-based, and some were not.
+So far, all the JEE Main shifts was moderate to tough.
+It is observed that Jan 24 shift 1 and 2 exam was the easiest shift of JEE Main 2026.
 Candidates can go through the JEE Main 2026 paper analysis to know further about the exam difficulty level.
 Careers360 has shared the impact of the easiest shift of JEE Mains 2026.
 Factors like question pattern, numerical level, and time required matter a lot.

 This Story also Contains